 5. You are carrying out a task in the public interest or with legal authority.

-6. You have a legitimate interest in processing their personal data.
+6. Lastly, you have a legitimate interest in processing their personal data.

 Article 13 (1)(e) requires you to provide information about: “The recipients or categories of recipients of the personal data, if any.”
-Here, you are not asked to provide the name of a company with whom you are sharing personal data.
-Instead, you must mention the types of organisations with whom you share your data.
+Here, you are not asked to provide the name of a company.
+Instead, you must mention the types of organizations with whom you share your data.

 Article 13 (1)(f) of the GDPR requires that you provide information about:

-“The fact that the controller intends to transfer personal data to a third country or international organisation and the existence or absence of an adequacy decision by the Commission.”
-The third country means if you are transferring data to any country outside the EU.
+“The fact that the controller intends to transfer personal data to a third country or international organization and the existence or absence of an adequacy decision by the Commission.”
+So, the third country means if you are transferring data to any country outside the EU.
 For instance, if you are hosting your site in the US and processing the personal information of EU people through your website, you are transferring it to the third country.
 The EU Commission has also declared several countries to have adequate data privacy standards.
-This enables the free flow of data from the EU to the countries that have been listed.

-When consent is relied upon for the processing of data, you must provide users with a free choice.
 When taking consent from the users, you must offer them both options.
-Users should positively affirm that they permit you to process their personal data.
+So that, users should positively affirm that they permit you to process their personal data.